AI menu assistant scanning a restaurant menu — Menu Buddy app in action

 Most AI menu assistants need a data connection for the most accurate analysis because they query cloud-based culinary databases.
 Menu Buddy uses cloud AI for richer answers, with on-device fallbacks for basic OCR.

-How is an AI menu assistant different from a translation app?
+How is an AI menu assistant different from an ingredient database?